-The Cooperstown and Charlotte Valley Railroad (C&CV) is a heritage railroad that operates between Cooperstown Junction and Milford, New York.
+The Cooperstown & Charlotte Valley Railroad (C&CV) is a heritage railroad that operates between Cooperstown Junction and Milford, New York.
 Significant portions of the line are either abandoned or out-of-service.

-The Cooperstown and Susquehanna Valley Railroad Company (C&SV) was incorporated in 1865.
-The C&SV’s purpose was to construct a line from Cooperstown to Colliersville, where it interchanged with the Albany and Susquehanna Rail Road (A&S).1 Construction began in February 18682 3 and the first train operated over the line on July 14, 1869.4
+The Cooperstown & Susquehanna Valley Railroad Company (C&SV) was incorporated in 1865.
+The C&SV’s purpose was to construct a line from Cooperstown to Colliersville, where it interchanged with the Albany & Susquehanna Rail Road (A&S).
+1 Construction began in February 1868, 2 3 and the first train operated over the line on July 14, 1869.
+4

-The first extension, from Cooperstown north to Richfield Springs, was ocurred in 1869.7 The second, in 1885, was for an extension south to Davenport.
+The first extension, from Cooperstown north to Richfield Springs, was finished in 1869.
+7 The second, in 1885, was for an extension south to Davenport.

-The Cooperstown and Charlotte Valley Railroad Company (C&CV) was incorporated in 1888 to construct a line from Cooperstown Junction to Davenport.7 Work started after a blizzard hammered the region that winter, grading six miles from Cooperstown Junction to West Davenport before the winter of 1889.
-By early 1890, the track layers reached Davenport Center and grading was commencing east of Harpersfield.
+The Cooperstown & Charlotte Valley Railroad Company (C&CV) was incorporated in 1888 to construct a line from Cooperstown Junction to Davenport.
+7 Work started after a blizzard hammered the region that winter, grading six miles from Cooperstown Junction to West Davenport before the winter of 1889.
+By early 1890, the track layers reached Davenport Center, and grading was commencing east of Harpersfield.

 The C&CV leased the C&SV on April 15, 1891.
-The Delaware and Hudson Railroad (D&H) purchased stock control of the C&CV for $112,500 in June 1903.9 The D&H acquired the line to block any extension of the New York & Mohawk Valley Railroad, which had been recently formed.
+The Delaware & Hudson Railroad (D&H) purchased stock control of the C&CV for $112,500 in June 1903.
+9 The D&H acquired the line to block any extension of the New York & Mohawk Valley Railroad, which had been recently formed.

-On October 8, 1913, the taxpayers of Otsego, by a vote of 302 to 74, agreed to authorize the sale of Albany and Susquehanna Railroad stock owned by the town.11 The D&H agreed with the Cooperstown Board of Trade to bid $7,500 for the stock, which originally had a value of $200,000.
+On October 8, 1913, the taxpayers of Otsego, by a vote of 302 to 74, agreed to authorise the sale of Albany and Susquehanna Railroad stock owned by the town.
+11 The D&H decided with the Cooperstown Board of Trade to bid $7,500 for the stock, which initially had a value of $200,000.
 As part of the deal, the D&H removed arbitrary freight rates and erected a new stone-faced freight and passenger station in 1916.

 The C&CV features two disused GG-1 electric locomotives.
-Photographed is a circa 1942 Pennsylvania Railroad (PRR) 4917, later reused as Amtrak 4934.
-Another on-site is a circa 1941 PRR 4909, later reused as Amtrak 4932.
+One is a circa 1942 Pennsylvania Railroad (PRR) 4917, later reused as Amtrak 4934.
+Another on-site is a circa 1941 PRR 4909, then reused as Amtrak 4932.
 In a failed attempt to relocate the locomotive to Connecticut, it was partially repainted in 2001.
-PRR 4909 was acquired by the Henry Ford Museum in Dearborn, Michigan in April 2008 and asbestos abated.
+PRR 4909 was acquired by the Henry Ford Museum in Dearborn, Michigan in April 2008 and had asbestos abated.